 The McKinney National Airport is updating its master plan study to produce an efficient and environmentally conscious development plan to sustain healthy growth and service during the next 20 years.

 The update is prepared in concert with state and federal agencies, local officials, neighboring communities, adjacent land owners and airport users.
 The city will partner with the Texas Department of Transportation and Coffman Associates to conduct the study.
 A public hearing will also be part of the master plan process to allow the community to provide input on the direction of the airport.
 The process is slated to be completed in late 2017.

-On Nov.
-10, a Technical Advisory Committee made up of airport tenants and users as well as a Planning Advisory Committee appointed by City Council provided strategic input during the master plan update process.
+On March 8-9, a Technical Advisory Committee made up of airport tenants and users as well as a Planning Advisory Committee appointed by City Council provided strategic input during the master plan update process.
 Watch the meetings on this page under the Committee Meetings tab.
 A public open house was held in November to educate residents and stakeholders on the purpose, process, goals and objectives of the master plan update.